laget-se/publish-nuget/README.md

           # NuGet server uri hosting the packages, defaults to https://api.nuget.org
           # NUGET_SOURCE: https://api.nuget.org

+          # Filepath of the nuspec to be used, relative to root of repository
+          # NUSPEC_FILE: Sdk/Sdk.nuspec

           # Flag to toggle pushing symbols along with nuget package to the server, disabled by default
           # INCLUDE_SYMBOLS: false